-NOTE: If you are graduating in Spring 2017, please attend one of these OPT sessions prior to applying for OPT.
+NOTE: If you are graduating in Fall 2017, please attend one of these OPT sessions prior to applying for OPT.
 Without OPT session attendance your application submission will not be considered as valid.

 ***Before you can make an appointment with the ISS office to file for OPT, you must complete one of the ISS-OPT sessions and subsequently the OPT survey.
 Your completed survey will then be sent to the ISS office.
 Only after ISS receives your completed survey will you be able to meet with an advisor until it has been submitted.

 Click here to view the OPT session presentation.